 The course will cover the basic characters that define the two families, as well as the characters that define the more common street tree species within those families.

-The workshop is a one-day programme and aims to provide learners with a basic background in taxonomy and equip them with basic skills for proper plant identification.
-An essential feature of this course is the hands-on examination and dissection of live plant specimens in the classroom, as well as observing the living trees in the park.
+This two–day course aims to provide learners with a basic background in botany and equip them with basic skills for proper plant identification, with emphasis on street trees.
+An essential feature of this course is the hands–on examination and dissection of live plant specimens in the classroom, as well as observing the living trees in the botanic gardens.

 WHO SHOULD ATTEND